Ponali/w93-yoink/README.md

 As of right now, only version V2 is supported.
 There will be support for V3 soon, but the current version that is only accessible is an incomplete public beta, that doesn't have a boot folder or a terminal app.

 # Setting up
-As of right now, you need to copy all the files from this repo to the root of your "local storage drive", except for ".git", README.MD or any other file on the root of this repo.
+As of right now, there only exist "Source" versions of Yoink, made for developpers, putting the source code of Yoink on their hard drive.
-This will change soon with a setup script for a "Source" version of Yoink, and a minified boot script version, that will be available in the Releases tab of this repo.
+There currently are no Releases for this, but you can make your own Source version installer from the instructions at the end of this README file.

-Currently, copying all these files to your "local storage drive" counts as setting up a "Source" version of Yoink.
+Soon though, there will soon be a normal version of Yoink being a standalone minified script.

 # Using yoink
 ## Configuring mirrors